lizardinosaurus/DataAnalyser/README.md

 #### Select specific rows
 Choose a table and select the columns that you want to meet certain conditions and enter a name for the new table.
 Continue and then enter the conditions for each of the columns selected, a new table will be created with only the rows that meet the selected conditions.

-For example you can get only the male totals from the powerlifting dataset by selecting column 'sex' and setting the value ti 'M'
+For example you can get only the male totals from the powerlifting dataset by selecting column 'sex' and setting the value to 'M'
 #### Plot scatter graph
 Select a table and select the x and y axis columns to plot a scatter graph.
 Leave the graph open and plot more axis values to plot different data sets on the same graph.
 #### plot normal